liphlab/liph-website/content/opportunities/phd.md

 caption = ""
 +++

-PhD calls for the XXXV cycle (academic year 2019-2020) have not been opened yet.
-Please check the <a href="https://www.unipd.it/en/node/1053">dedicated website</a> to see if calls are open.
+PhD calls for the XXXV cycle (academic year 2019-2020) have closed.

+Chinese students can take advantage of the [https://www.unipd.it/en/admissions-csc-candidates](China Scholarship Council grant) to find funding for postdoc positions.
+The grant call opens on January 11th, 2020.

 For any question, do no hesitate to contact us!